 The storm is the third major tropical system to hit Taiwan in the past two weeks.

-More than 900,000 people in southern and eastern China had been relocated before Sepat hit, including some 540,000 people in Fujian province.
+More than 900,000 people in southern and eastern Chinese provinces had earlier been relocated, including some 540,000 people in Fujian, Xinhua said, citing government officials.

-In Zhejiang province, nearly 300,000 people were moved to safety and 27,704 vessels called back to the harbour.
+In Zhejiang province, nearly 300,000 people had been evacuated to safety and 27,704 vessels called back to the harbour.

-In Guangdong, around 70,000 people, including fishermen and residents in low-lying areas, had been relocated.
+In Guangdong, around 70,000 people, including fishermen and residents in low-lying areas, had been evacuated.

-Chinese meteorologists have issued the highest-level warnings for Sepat, which was moving northwest at a speed of 15 to 20km per hour.
+Chinese meteorologists have issued the highest-level warnings for Sepat, which was moving northwest at a speed of 15 to 20km per hour and was expected to hit Jiangxi province on Sunday afternoon.

 Expressways in Fuzhou, the capital of Fujian, were closed, while 109 domestic and international flights at the city’s airport were cancelled on Saturday.